OguzhanUmutlu/explorio/README.md

 5. Enter server IP and port
 6. Press Add Server
 7. Click the server in the server list
-8. Viola!
+8. Voilà!
 You're in the game

 ## What's a client and where to find it?

 The client is hosted statically by GitHub Pages on https://oguzhanumutlu.github.io/explorio

-You can also find hosted clients outside GitHub Pages and use them.
-Though this is not recommended.
+You can also find hosted clients outside GitHub Pages and use them. **Though keep in mind that using third party clients is risky.**

 ### Running/modding the client locally